-1. Proposal

-1.1 The Audit Committee is requested to consider and comment on this report which provides assurance to the Committee as to the adequacy and effectiveness of the governance, control and risk management arrangements for Treasury Management.
+- 1.1 The County Council's treasury management operations form an important part of the overall financial management of the authority.
+These operations are designed to comply with statutory and regulatory requirements, including appropriate Member scrutiny and reporting. - 1.2 The Audit Committee is requested to consider and agree this report which provides assurance to the Committee as to the adequacy and effectiveness of the governance, control and risk management arrangements for Treasury Management.

-2. Evidence
+2 Evidence